build-trust/ockam/documentation/use-cases/end-to-end-encrypt-all-application-layer-communication/README.md

 HTTP requests and responses are wrapped in Ockam Routing messages, carried over TCP, unwrapped and then delivered to the target HTTP server.

-## 03: Tunnel through a Secure Channel
+### 03: Tunnel through a Secure Channel

 <p><img alt="Secure Remote Access using Ockam" src="./diagrams/03.png"></p>

-Next let's add an end-to-end encrypted and mutually authenticated secure channel to [example 02](#02-route-over-a-transport).
+Next let's add an encrypted and mutually authenticated secure channel to [example 02](#02-route-over-a-transport).
 The rest of the code will stay the same.

-For the remote access use-case, our outlet program is running the TCP listener at port `4000`.
-To make the communication between our two nodes secure, we'll also make it run a secure channel listener at address: `secure_channel_listener_service`.
+We'll make the outlet program run a Secure Channel Listener and make the Inlet program initiate a secure handshake (authenticated key exchange) with this listener.

 The inlet program will then initiate a secure channel handshake over the route:
 ```
-route![(TCP, "127.0.0.1:4000"), "secure_channel_listener_service"]
+route![(TCP, "127.0.0.1:4000"), "secure_channel_listener"]
 ```

 Create a file at `examples/03-outlet.rs` and copy the below code snippet to it.